IdirBenSlama/MVP_KIMERA/README.md

 ./scripts/run_tests.sh
 ```

-The script enables the lightweight embedding mode and disables background jobs
+The script enables the lightweight embedding mode, disables background jobs, and
-so that heavy models are not downloaded during testing.
+adds the repository root to `PYTHONPATH` so that modules are importable without
+installing the package.
 GPU-heavy packages like `torch` are therefore optional when executing the tests.

 ## EchoForm parser